mmistakes/minimal-mistakes/_posts/2020-11-18-givens-vs-implicits.md

 Givens attempt at solving the problem in multiple ways.

-First, given instances need to be [explicitly imported](/scala-3-given-using/#importing-givens), so you can better track down which imported parts are actually given instances.
+Firstly, given instances need to be [explicitly imported](/scala-3-given-using/#importing-givens), so you can better track down which imported parts are actually given instances.

 Secondly, givens are only used for automatic injection of arguments via a `using` clause.
 In this way, you can look at imported given instances for this particular issue, i.e. finding _method arguments that you aren't passing explicitly_.
 For the other implicit magic, the other mechanisms (clearly defined implicit conversions and extension methods) have similar track-down capabilities.